hooverken/PAScaleSet/README.md

 The configuration of the firewalls should align with the [health probe](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview) used by the load balancer so that the load balancer doesn't send traffic to a nonresponsive/not-yet-configured NVA.

 It's also **very important** that the environment be set up so that when a new NVA is deployed it automatically associates itself with [Panorama](https://www.paloaltonetworks.com/network-security/panorama), otherwise the new NVA's will never be added to the pool by the load balancer.  **This is what makes the load balancer + scale set approach "work" -- the ability to have the scale set deploy a new NVA and for that running-but-unconfigured new node automatically configure itself and join the load balancer pool completely unattended.**  There are a few ways to bootstrap a freshly-deployed Palo Alto NVA but [this one](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure.html) which uses Azure Files seems to make the most sense.

+As a bonus, you can save even more on the "run" cost with these NVA's by purchasing [reserved instances](https://azure.microsoft.com/en-us/pricing/reserved-vm-instances/) of course.

 ## The Azure Standard Load Balancer